gajushinde8046/EmployeeList/README.md

 ## Development server

 Run `npm install` and Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-And now to start server you have to type command as `json-server --watch db.json`
+And now to start server you have to type command as `npm install -g json-server` and then `json-server --watch db.json`

 ## Code scaffolding